Buy now, pay later. . . not that long ago the only ways to do that required a credit card or setting up layaway. Not anymore.

-A number of new companies are disrupting the way we used to do layaway.
-They’re making it possible and easy for us to buy what we want now, but pay later in installments, without the interest you get from credit cards.
+Now, a number of new companies are disrupting the way we pay for our purchases.
+They’re making it possible and easy for us to buy what we want now, but pay later in installments, without the interest you get from credit cards or the limits of layaway.

-With Buy Now Pay Later apps and websites shoppers can complete a transaction — in store or online — and divide the total into at least four equal payments: like layaway 2.0.
-Amazon has even joined the trend.
+With Buy Now Pay Later apps and websites shoppers can complete a transaction — in-store or online — and divide the total into at least four equal payments: like layaway 2.0.

 How is “Buy Now, Pay Later” different from layaway?